Liturgical-Calendar/liturgy-components-js/README.md

 The `ApiOptions` class can be instantiated with a `locale` parameter, which will determine the localization for the UI elements (such as values in the select dropdowns).

 The `ApiOptions` class will instantiate eight form controls, four of which are only useful for the General Roman Calendar, while the other four are useful for any calendar, whether General Roman or National or Diocesan.
-Most applications will only find use for the first four form controls, which are useful for any calendar.
+Most applications will only find use for the first four form controls as follows, which are useful for any calendar.

 #### Form controls useful for any calendar
 * `_yearInput`: a number input for the calendar year